Mow Your Own Lawn

 And I had a plan to work through them all.

-Now, if this were a really great story, it would follow that my friends joined with me (maybe after a necessary rousing speech of some sort on my part), and we accomplished the Bravery Test with great celebration and bravado together as a band of brothers and sisters with a common purpose.
+Now, if this were a really great story, it would follow that my friends embraced my challenge (maybe after a necessary rousing speech of some sort on my part), and we accomplished the bravery test with great celebration and bravado together as a band of brothers and sisters with a common purpose.
+But this was not to be.
+Instead, they all bailed on me.

 You’d be surprised how high 12, 13, 14 feet can feel to an 8 or 9-year-old.
 It was scary.
+And summoning up the courage to leap off the branch to the sandy bottom of the ditch often took much of the time the summer days had to offer.

 Many days I found myself running to the tree bridge fueled by some compulsion to discover if, on that particular day, I was brave enough to…

-• go to school wearing someone else’s clothes that most certainly didn’t fit my body and endure the taunting hurled my way from the every school taunters that would surely come as a result
+• go to school wearing someone else’s clothes that most certainly didn’t fit my body and endure the taunting hurled my way from the every-school taunters that would surely come as a result

-But then, one day, I went too high.
+But then one day I went too high.

 That day I ran to the bridge to jump not because I was afraid, but because I was angry.
 I chose one of the highest jump points and planted myself there.
+It’s funny.
+That day, like every other day, I remember feeling my sweaty palms and racing heart, but I don’t remember feeling fear.
+I just remember anger.

-And then, I jumped.
+And then I jumped.

 I can’t say for sure how high the branch I chose was on that fateful day, but my best guess would be about 20 feet from the sandy bottom of the ditch.